peterobarotu/African_Hit_Song_Prediction/README.md

 - **Class Imbalance Handling:** Addressed imbalance using techniques like SMOTE.

 ### **Findings:**
-- Certain audio features like tempo and loudness are strong predictors of song popularity.
+- Certain audio features like genre and danceanility are strong predictors of song popularity.
 - Data imbalance (fewer popular songs) affected classification accuracy in some models.
 - Feature selection improved model performance by reducing noise.